Are you wondering what to expect when you visit St. Thomas for the first time?

 As You Enter

-When you come into the building, you’ll find yourself in our NARTHEX (that’s Episco-speak for entryway).
+When you come into the building, you’ll find yourself in our NARTHEX (that’s Episco-speak for lobby).
 There might be choir members and worship leaders milling around.
 If you walk straight ahead, you’ll see the doors into our sanctuary.
-There will be one or more ushers there to welcome you and give you a BULLETIN.
+There will be one or more ushers there to welcome you and give you a paper BULLETIN.
 The bulletin will help you know what’s happening in the service.

 What About My Children?